 A mix of flowering Limelight Hydrangea masses and evergreen backdrop material was added to the spaces; adding greenery to soften the hard lines of the hardscapes, but also to provide a sense of separation between outdoor spaces.
-Outdoor lighting was renovated to accent the new architectural elements, and the landscape irrigation system redone to provide coverage to all new planting additions.
+Outdoor lighting was renovated to accent the new architectural elements, and the landscape irrigation system was redone to provide coverage to all new planting additions.

-The main aesthetic difficulty of this project was the goal to pair the landscape with the historic architecture of the home, while preserving the goal of highly usable and versatile outdoor spaces.
+The main aesthetic difficulty of this project was the goal to pair the landscape with the historic architecture of the home while preserving the goal of highly usable and versatile outdoor spaces.
 The client wanted a mostly-green-and-white-landscape with limited change year-round and a very strong evergreen structure.
 Architectural elements and landscape materials were chosen that would pair well together and that would provide a timeless, and classic design.
 With such a narrow lot and a mix of grade changes, simplicity was the name of the game.
-Simple, evergreen landscape components and groupings frame and focus the architecture to compliment and balance.
+Simple, evergreen landscape components and groupings frame and focus the architecture to complement and balance.

-Completed view of rear terracing and fire pit area as viewed from pool house.
+Completed view of rear terracing and fire pit area as viewed from the pool house.
 Terracing is created with natural steps: granite cobblestone curbs with Dwarf Mondo Grass planted treads.